top of page

 • Animal foods

-Plant foods contain sources of protein, however they are known as 'incomplete protein sources' because they contain a partial spectrum of amino acids IN HIGH LEVELS.
+Plant foods contain sources of protein; however, they are known as 'incomplete protein sources' because they contain a partial spectrum of amino acids in high levels.

-Below is an example of how plant foods in their wholesome state contain contrasting amounts of amino acids and therefore must be consumed in higher amounts, with partner foods or with a animal protein source to ensure we gain all the nutrients we need.
+Below is an example of how plant foods in their wholesome state contain contrasting amounts of amino acids and therefore must be consumed in higher amounts, with partner foods or with an animal protein source to ensure we gain all the nutrients we need.

-So as you can see, the bar graphs for the legumes, grains and nuts are shorter than the animal foods.
+So as you can see, the bar graphs for the legumes, grains, and nuts are shorter than the animal foods.
 Not by much, but they are.
-So over time if this is not taken into consideration, the body may begin to lose it's optimal protein concentration, it's nitrogen balance and therefore begin to break down.
+So over time, if this is not taken into consideration, the body may begin to lose its optimal protein concentration, its nitrogen balance, and therefore begin to break down.

 I'll zoom in a bit:

-and then here (below) is a graph indicating the total amount of protein PER SERVING of different types of food.
+And then here (below) is a graph indicating the total amount of protein per serving of different types of food.

-When we put both concepts of these graphs together we can see the importance of a balanced diet to ensure we get all the nutrients we need.
+When we put both concepts of these graphs together, we can see the importance of a balanced diet to ensure we get all the nutrients we need.

 Protein Amino Acid Level Graph